Rolandisimo/clean-code/README.md

 Part of the examples are from the books mentioned above while the other part comes from real life code examples.

+# Contributions ❤️
+If you have an example code that you refactored, feel free to contribute to the appropriate refactoring technique used.

+Most often there will be more than 1 technique used at the same time, but you need to distinguish the main one and mention others as bonus refactorings.
+You can also split the refactored code into even smaller parts and contribute to several refactoring techniques at once.

+Contribution should follow the same guideline as other examples:
+- Name the folder as the next example number e.g. `2`
+- Add `before.ts` and `after.ts` files
+  - OPTIONAL: Add any additional files you need for the example e.g. `types.ts, utils.ts, etc`
+- Add a test file with the after example used. _This will serve as a usage example and to prove that the refactoring code is functioning as intended_
+- Add an entry to the approprate readme e.g. `extract-class/readme.md`
+- Describe the source of the before and after code, add concrete benefits of this particular code refactoring

 # Disclaimer 🙉
 🕺This is not a definitive guide.
 Refactoring is always about compromising.
 Whether you agree with an approach or not depends on a multitude of factors - teams styleguide, how often a particular piece of code is changed, team sizes, roadmaps, etc.